rose17-creator/CodeConnect/README.md

-# Codegem
+# CodeReview

-Codegem is a social media platform targeted specifically for programmers, providing a dedicated space to share code snippets, maintain code streaks, collaborate on projects, and connect with like-minded individuals.
+Codereview is a social media platform targeted specifically for programmers, providing a dedicated space to share code snippets, maintain code streaks, collaborate on projects, and connect with like-minded individuals.
 Whether you're an expert or just starting, Codegem offers comprehensive features to enhance your coding experience.

 ## Table of Contents
 - [🤖 Introduction](#-introduction)